weihangzheng/personal-site/src/data/about.md

 I'm now seeking a new internship position.
 I'm interested in anything related to any of the topics above, so don't hesitate to reach out to me at weihang.zheng@mail.utoronto.ca or 778-917-6809 (I prefer email) should the opportunity arise!

-I dream of making the world a better place with logic and innovation, a world where there is no bias or discrimination toward anyone, and a world Everyone gets along in a productive and not personal work environment.
+I dream of making the world a better place with logic and innovation, a world where there is no bias or discrimination toward anyone, and a world everyone gets along in a productive and not personal work environment.
 As a highly logical, efficient analytical INTJ-A, I strive for innovation and improvement in myself and any system around me.

 # Some history